bioinformagik/swimpool/CONTRIBUTING.md

 Before submitting a new bug report, please check the issues marked with [bug][bug_issues] or search for keywords in our [Issue Tracker][issue_tracker].

-### Suggesting enhancements and feature requests
+### Suggesting enhancements and features

-Before suggesting a new enhancement or feature request, please check the issues marked with [enhancement][enhancement_issues], [feature request][feature_request_issues], or search for related keywords in our [Issue Tracker][issue_tracker].
+Before suggesting enhancement or new features, please check the issues marked with [enhancement][enhancement_issues]/ [feature request][feature_request_issues] or search for related keywords in our [Issue Tracker][issue_tracker].

 ### Code contributions